glpi-project/doc/README.md

 # GLPI user documentation

-__Documentation is being rewrited...
-Some parts may be really out of date, some links can be broken, ...__
+__As of GLPI v11 documentation can be found at: https://help.glpi-project.org/documentation/__

+__Current documentation won't evolve anymore.__

 Current documentation is built on top of [Sphinx documentation generator](http://sphinx-doc.org/).